jeffgillan/Drone-mapping-class/docs/index.md

 ## Limitations of Drones
 <br/>
+*

-* Limited Geographic coverage: A single small drone can cover hundreds and perhaps up to a few thousand acres.
+* **Limited Geographic coverage**: A single small drone can cover hundreds and perhaps up to a few thousand acres.
 To cover larger areas, you need an airplane or a satellite.

-* Limited Flight Endurance (battery limitations).
-Most multi-rotor drones can stay aloft for only 25-30 minutes.
+* **Limited Flight Endurance (battery limitations)**: Most multi-rotor drones can stay aloft for only 25-30 minutes.

-* Legal limitations including flying height above the ground, line-of-sight requirements, no operations over people.
+* **Legal limitations** including flying height above the ground, line-of-sight requirements, no operations over people.

-* Requires expertise to plan, collect, process, and analyze drone imagery maps
+* **Requires expertise** to plan, collect, process, and analyze drone imagery maps

-* Cost: Drone equipment, processing software, and digital storage can all be expensive
+* **Cost**: Drone equipment, processing software, and digital storage can all be expensive